-Abstract
+Abstract -

-This paper evidences that equity portfolios of countries which joined the European Monetary Union have significantly converged after the integration.
-The dispersion of EMU countries' portfolios has indeed halved with respect to its pre-integration level and countries starting less integrated did integrate faster.
-This evidence can be interpreted as a combination of convergence of inflation rates and convergence of investment barriers.
-On the one hand, the common monetary policy might have driven a stronger comovement in inflation rates determining more similar hedging strategies for member countries.
-On the other hand, the common currency exposure might have homogenized bilateral investment barriers thus inducing more similar portfolio allocations for member countries.
-We find that the comovement of inflation rates has not significantly increased after the EMU inception pointing to an exclusive role of convergence in investment barriers.
+This paper demonstrates that, after integration, equity portfolios of countries that joined the European Monetary Union have converged at faster rate than those of NON EMU countries.
+This outcome can be interpreted as a combination of the convergence of inflation rates and the convergence of investment barriers.
+On the one hand, the common monetary policy might have driven a stronger comovement in inflation rates, leading to increasingly similar hedging strategies among member countries.
+On the other hand, exposure to the common currency might have homogenized bilateral investment barriers, thus inducing increasingly similar portfolio allocations among member countries.
+We find that the comovement of inflation rates has not significantly increased after EMU inception, pointing toward an exclusive role for convergence in investment barriers.

-JEL classification: F21, F30, F36, G11, G15

-Keywords: financial integration; EMU; inflation hedging; investment barriers
+JEL classification: F21, F30, F36, G11, G15; Keywords: financial integration; EMU; inflation hedging; investment barriers;